Summarize this article:

 When factored, a three-term polynomial is expressed as the product of two binomials.
 This method aids in equation solving and expression simplification.
 Let's investigate approaches and work through some examples.

-A trinomial is an algebraic expression consisting of exactly three terms, separated by addition or subtraction signs.
-Each term can include constants, variables, or both, and may have variables raised to different powers.
-Trinomials are a particular kind of polynomial that are frequently used in algebra, particularly when studying quadratic equations.
+A trinomial is an algebraic expression with exactly three terms, separated by addition or subtraction.
+Each term can contain constants, variables, or both, and the variables may have different powers.
+Trinomials are a specific type of polynomial and are commonly used in algebra, especially when working with quadratic equations.

 A common example of a trinomial is x2 + 5π₯ + 6, where each term contributes to the expression's overall form.
 Because they frequently arise in factoring, equation-solving, and parabola-graphing problems, trinomials are significant in mathematics.